 Importantly, drivers are not the only ones whose negligence causes car wrecks.
 Injured people could seek damages from anyone whose carelessness might have contributed to the crash.
 A car accident attorney from our team could investigate the circumstances of a crash in Roswell to identify all potentially responsible parties.

-If a vehicle part failed, the plaintiff could seek damages from its manufacturer for selling a defective product.
+If a vehicle part failed, for instance, the plaintiff could seek damages from the product's manufacturer for selling a defective product or from the vehicle manufacturer for designing and producing a substandard vehicle.
 If road conditions contributed to an accident, a plaintiff and their local attorney might be able to hold the local government liable for their damages.

 Could I Hold a Bar or Restaurant Accountable for Car Crashes?